06 September 2021

 Many readers will find this unbelievable, but it's logical.
 Most executives or business owners assume their people are diligently following up every lead.

 However, Unless they have...

 - Dedicated customer service/inside salespeople

 - A person monitoring and supervising the process

 ...then they have no evidence to support this belief and it's almost guaranteed leads are slipping through the cracks.

 Why do we say "this is logical?"; because, it's human nature.

 High wage rates guarantee businesses do not have spare capacity.
 When faced with the choice between performing a task that will be noticed if it isn't completed and one that won't - the employee's choice is simple.

-Even with the help of technology, unless you have a defined procedure for how leads are to be handled, invariably new business leads will be fumbled and often in subtle ways.
-There is no telling the difference between an obvious sales lead who is "hot to trot" and the cooler enquiry that seems less interest.
-Both have made contact for a reason, and until the sales process has run it's course, you won't find out which will end-up becoming a sale or your next big client.
+Even with the help of technology, unless you have a defined and monitored procedure for how leads are to be handled, invariably new business leads will be fumbled and often in subtle ways.
+There is no telling the difference between an obvious sales lead who is "hot to trot" and the cooler enquiry that seems less interesting.
+Both have made contact for a reason, and until the sales process has run its course, you won't find out which will end up becoming a sale or your next big client.

 Building an effective digital lead generation machine requires having a disciplined lead capturing and follow-up process.